kevineaton/kevineatonnet/content/academic.md

 **Professor of Computer Science**  2009 - Present

-### Purdue University / Kaplan University / Hesser College
+### Purdue University Global / Kaplan University / Hesser College

-- Developed curriculum and taught classes online for Kaplan University and on campus at Hesser College
+- Developed curriculum and taught classes in-person and online

 - Courses taught include
   - IT400 Ethics in Cyber Security
+  - IT395 Certified Ethical Hacking II
+  - IT390 Intrusion Detection and Incident Response
+  - IT375 Windows Server Administration
+  - IT332 Principles of Information Systems Architecture
+  - IT304 Application Development and Scripting in the Cloud
   - IT267 Certified Ethical Hacking
   - IT232 Advanced Software Engineering
   - IT222 Introduction to Cloud Computing
   - IT213 Introduction to Software Engineering
+  - IT213 Software Development Concepts
+  - IT117 Website Development
+  - IT104 Introduction to Cybersecurity

 - Subject Matter Expert and Course Developer for the following courses
   - IT414 Advanced Cloud Deployment Models